emqx/cloud-docs/en_US/deployments/change_tier.md

 Once confirmed, the request will be sent to the backend, and you will be redirected to the **Deployment Overview** page.
 A notification will inform you that the scaling process has started.
 You will receive a prompt when the scaling process is complete.

-## Restriction on Changing Tiers
+## Restrictions on Changing Tier

-To prevent misuse, changing tiers are limited to **one action per 24 hours**.
+To prevent misuse, changing tiers is limited to **one action per 24 hours**.
 If you attempt to initiate another changing tier action within this period, an error message will notify you of the restriction.

-## Rollback for Changing Tiers
+## Rollback for Changing Tier

 In case of any issues with the scaling change, a rollback option is available through EMQX support.
 This feature allows you to revert to the previous specifications if problems occur after scaling.
 [Submit a ticket](../feature/tickets.md#create-a-ticket) if rollback assistance is needed.